Colonialism of the Mind – Part I

 2. Expect intense hunger due to Isaac.

-Before her article, the same points had been vigorously repeated by Michel Martelly, the U.N. and the U.S. government, with the aim of attracting a new infusion of aid money.
+Before her article, the same points had been vigorously repeated by Michel Martelly, the United Nations and the US government, with the aim of attracting a new infusion of aid money.
 The first point is unfounded, and the second is untrue.
 It is more reasonable to assume that the vast quantities of potable rainwater contributed by the storm should help to prevent, rather than promote, cholera.
-As for Haiti’s agricultural production: it plummeted by 20% last year and was expected to crash this year due to USAID policies, and quite without any help from a natural disaster.
+As for Haiti’s agricultural production: it plummeted by 20 percent in 2011 and was expected to crash in 2012 due to USAID policies, and quite without any help from a natural disaster.

 I invite the reader to compare the two articles and learn to recognize the strategy of embedding items of disinformation within a text that appears to be truthful and progressive.

-The same unfounded talking point linking Isaac to cholera is echoed by Mark Weisbrot, in “Tropical Storm Isaac Heads for Haiti, Likely to Leave a Spike in Cholera in its Wake”.
-Mr. Weisbrot is a well-known pundit on Haiti and Latin America and co-director of the NGO Center for Economic and Policy Research (CEPR).
+The same unfounded talking point linking Isaac to cholera is echoed by the NGO, Center for Economic and Policy Research (CEPR), in “Tropical Storm Isaac Heads for Haiti, Likely to Leave a Spike in Cholera in its Wake”.

 “A disease of the poor”: Haitians as the unhygienic ones